Beforerr/psp_conjunction/README.md

 This repository contains the codes and manuscripts of the paper ***"Evolution of solar wind current sheets in the inner heliosphere"***.

 [Website](https://beforerr.github.io/psp_conjunction/)

+See [the subfolder `lib/zhangEvolutionSolarWind2025`](./lib/zhangEvolutionSolarWind2025/README.md) for loading the current sheets datasets.